KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 ## Install the Basic Komodo Software

-So you've decide you want to take Komodo for a free test drive.
+So you've decided you want to take Komodo for a free test drive.
 Alright!

 The next step is to install the software on your machine.

 [Follow through the instructions here,](../installations/basic-instructions.html#installing-basic-komodo-software) and return to this spot in the outline when you are finished.

-## Get Familiarized With komodod and komodo-cli
+## Get Acquainted With komodod and komodo-cli

 Now that you have `komodod` and `komodo-cli` installed, [skim briefly through the instructions on how to interact with a Komodo-based daemon, linked here](../installations/basic-instructions.html#interacting-with-komodo-chains).